AdobeDocs/target.sv-SE/help/c-experiences/c-visual-experience-composer/viztarget-options.md

 >[!NOTE]
 >
 >Snabbåtgärder för layoutändringar, bakgrundsfärg, storleksändring och flyttning finns också tillgängliga som separata åtgärder på VEC-menyn.
-Dessa alternativ kan användas som separata åtgärder eller så kan du använda menyn Format, vilket förklaras här.
+These options can be used as separate actions or you can use the Styles menu, as explained here.

-* **Bakgrund**
+* **[!UICONTROL Background]**

-   Ändra bakgrundsfärg och bild.
+   Change the background color and image.

-   * Färg (ange färgkoden eller använd färgväljaren)
+   * Color (specify the color code or use the color picker)
    * Bild (välj en bild i bildväljaren)
    * Bildkälla (ange en extern URL)
    * Bifogad fil